chanakaDe/coding-challenge-fs/README.md

 If you do not have time for a take-home assignment, let us know!
 In this case, we would try to implement parts of it live in a technical interview.

 If you have a project to which you contribute regularly, we can also discuss that.
 We are interested in your work.

+## How to run the project

+Navigate to the project repository and run the following code

+`npm install`

+Once npm install completes:

+How to run the server: `nx run backend:serve`

+How to run the frontend: `nx run frontend:serve`